splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 You are now ready to be notified of triggered incidents.

-Receiving notifications on your mobile phone
+Receive notifications on your mobile phone
 ================================================

 There are a number of different settings on the Android platform that affect the delivery of Splunk Incident Intelligence notifications to your device.
 Here are the things you can do to minimize your risk of missing a notification from Splunk Observability Cloud for Mobile: